brendanmcc02/film-rec/README.md

 ## Backend

 The backend was powered by Python Flask, allowing API endpoints to be exposed to the frontend.
-The service was deployed using [render](https://render.com/).
+The service is deployed [here](https://film-rec-backend.onrender.com)

 In recommender systems, there is an immense amount of computation involved in generating recommendations.
 As a result, the computation can be divided into two phases: